 Oregon voters may have a chance to decide again next year whether to legalize marijuana for recreational use.

 Republican Senate and House leaders said Thursday they are aiming for a plan that makes PERS sustainable and one that can take savings from a reformed system and use it to fund schools and other services like public safety.

 Sen. Ron Wyden said Friday in a statement that "after years of review, we believe statements that this very broad Patriot Act collection has been “a critical tool in protecting the nation” do not appear to hold up under close scrutiny."

 A bill tweaking Oregon's government ethics laws could end up creating a new loophole that would allow lobbyists to buy food, drinks and entertainment for senior state officials without reporting the expenditures.

-Some young offenders convicted of having sex with underage partners would be able to request the crime be removed from their records under a bill narrowly passed by the Oregon House on Wednesday.
+The Oregon Legislature has narrowly approved a bill that would allow some young offenders convicted of having sex with underage partners to request the crime be removed from their records.